yoonka/migresia/README.md

 Migresia exports three simple functions:

-#### `migresia:check/0`
+##### `migresia:check/0`

-Works like `migresia:migrate/0` but doesn't actually apply any migrations.
-All it does:
+This function does three things:

-* create the `schema_migrations` table if it doesn't yet exists.
+* Create the `schema_migrations` table if it doesn't yet exist.
-* list available migrations and check which ones haven't been applied yet.
+* List available migrations and check which ones haven't yet been applied.
-* compile and load all unapplied migrations.
+* Compile and load all unapplied migrations.

-This is the method that should be used to check migrations for compilation errors as well as to verify which migrations will be applied if the Migresia is called to migrate the database.
+This is the method that should be used to check migrations for compilation errors as well as to verify which migrations will be applied if `migresia:migrate/0` is executed to migrate the database.

-#### `migresia:migrate/0`
+##### `migresia:migrate/0`

-Works almost exactly like `migresia:check/0` but in the end, instead of printing information which migrations are going to be applied, just applies them.
+Works almost exactly like `migresia:check/0` but in the end, instead of printing information which migrations are going to be applied, just applies them by executing the `up` and `down` functions as required to bring the database to the desired version.

-#### `migresia:list_nodes/0`
+##### `migresia:list_nodes/0`

 Returns the output of `mnesia:table_info(schema, disc_copies)` which could be used in migrations to migrate databases on multiple nodes.